scitran/client/Flywheel-data-model.md

-The database is organized into a set of basic categories, the Flywheel [data model](https://flywheel-io.github.io/core/branches/master/matlab/data_model.html).
-The search queries are structured around these categories.
+The search queries are structured using the Flywheel [data model](https://flywheel-io.github.io/core/branches/master/matlab/data_model.html).
+Here is a description of the critical concepts.
+These are described in more detail in the link.

 * **Projects** - data from multiple sessions; a project belongs to a research *group*
 * **Sessions** - complete set of files acquired in a visit to the scanner.
 A session usually contains many data and auxiliary files